provicapital/jobs/README.md

 👉 What is **normal** here:

-- build new products
+- to build new products
-- build new microservices
+- to build new microservices
-- automate stuff
+- to automate stuff
-- solve scalability problems
+- to solve scalability problems
-- improve our existing products every day
+- to improve our existing products every day

 👉 What is **not normal** here:

 - to not have a growth mindset
 - to not like changes
-- say you don't have time to "x" or "y"
+- to say you don't have time to "x" or "y"
-- fell disconnected from the business world as a developer
+- to feel disconnected from the business world as a developer

 👉 [What our team likes to use/study and you may learn a little with us in the journey](./tools/tools.md)